 The wild progenitor of many cultivated blueberries, this shrub is common in swampy, acidic woodlands.
-In addition to bearing delicious fruit, it has flame-like fall foliage and a wonderfully eccentric form with peeling bark.
-Its bell-shaped flowers support native bees, and it is deer-resistant.
+Highbush Blueberry has it all – delicious fruit, luminous red fall foliage, and beautiful eccentric.
+Bell-shaped flowers support native bees.
 In plantings, it benefits from an acidic soil and ample moisture.
+Deer resistant.

 A minimum of two plants are recommended for cross-pollination and fruiting.

 Height: 4’ – 10’ Blooms: May Fruits: July, August

 Siting: Dry to wet soil, sun to part sun, tolerates shade